 Table 1.
-Key recommendations
+Key recommendations on partnership

-- 1. Good management is based on learning; learning in international coalitions needs intelligent management processes - 2.
-New programmes benefit from reflecting on the weaknesses of earlier initiatives.
-While sometimes painful to admit how much partnership can be a struggle dealing with differences and sometimes conflicts it can be generative if handled sensitively - Global assumptions about hierarchies of capacity, knowledge and skills are often part of the justification for centralising control of funding.
-These assumptions and structures of controls deserve to be challenged - 4.
-When establishing partnerships, think about legacy from the outset and encourage all parties to be honest about their aspirations, constraints and expectations and tailor collective/joint agreements as far as possible - 5.
-Communication in coalition is multi-faceted, multi-scalar and multi-directional.
+- Good management is based on learning; learning in international coalitions needs management processes that are oriented towards decolonising, thinking long-term and continual collective review - New programmes benefit from reflecting on the weaknesses of earlier initiatives.
+While sometimes painful to admit how much partnership can be a struggle dealing with differences and sometimes conflicts it can be generative if handled sensitively - Global assumptions about hierarchies of capacity, knowledge, and skills are often part of the justification for centralising control of funding.
+These assumptions and structures of controls deserve to be challenged - When establishing partnerships, think about legacy from the outset and encourage all parties to be honest about their aspirations, constraints and expectations, and tailor collective/joint agreements as far as possible - Plan and agree arrangements for decision-making that value decentralised knowledge, recognise the autonomy of national (rather than expatriate) organisations and actors, and nurture long-term capacity development.
+Autonomy will give the national partners the opportunity and confidence to make the most of all of their capacities in implementing their project whereas micro-management will undermine them - Communication in coalition is multi-faceted, multi-scalar and multi-directional.
 The potential for misunderstanding is huge, especially on digital channels.
-Take the challenge of diverse languages extremely seriously there are no cheap and easy solutions - 6.
-If there are political sensitivities, rely on national and local experts for advice about how to navigate them.
-Never take political risks on behalf of others - 7.
-Invest time and energy in working out inclusive strategies how can you make sure that women, early career researchers, ethnic minorities, BAME and people living far from the capital can access opportunities?
-It is often the experience of inequality and lack of confidence that holds some back

-- from applying for grants, not incapacity.
-Ask the question, 'Who am I leaving out?' at every turn and keep developing strategies for being inclusive - 8.
-Spend time working with grant holders to ensure that their proposed budgets will cover the full costs of research.
+Take the challenge of diverse languages extremely seriously there are no cheap and easy solutions - If there are political sensitivities, rely on national and local experts for advice about how to navigate them.
+Never take political risks on behalf of others.
+Don't create a large coalition project unless you have close contacts in a place already, so start with a smaller initiative first - Invest time and energy in working out inclusive strategies how can you make sure that women, early career researchers, ethnic minorities, BAME and people living far from the capital can access opportunities?
+It is often the experience of inequality and lack of confidence that holds some back from applying for grants, not incapacity.
+People often don't realise what they know and the more marginalised they are, the more they tend to undervalue their own knowledge.
+Ask the question, 'Who am I leaving out?' at every turn and keep developing strategies for being inclusive - If your organisation is grant-making, then spend plenty of time working with grant holders to ensure that their proposed budgets will cover the full costs of research.
 Develop strategies for allowing them to vary their plans and budgets as the project progresses.
-Keep explaining this; flexibility is an unusual approach in grant-making - 9.
-Be ready to invest time in making sure hosting arrangements are well-planned and international financial transfers are made without delays and that training is always part of financial monitoring; financial micromanagement and arduous bureaucratic demands should be avoided where possible - 10.
-Tailor any individual or group mentoring, guidance or training to specific and contextual values, incentives, preferences and pressures.
-Capacity development should be facilitated in ways that can be replicated and adapted by others - 11.
-Monitoring and evaluation is far more interesting if the emphasis is on learning rather than policing.
+Keep explaining this; flexibility is an unusual approach in grant-making - Be ready to invest time in making sure institutional arrangements are well-planned and efficient, international financial transfers are made without delays and that training is always part of financial monitoring; financial micromanagement and arduous bureaucratic demands should be avoided where possible

+- Tailor any individual or group mentoring, guidance or training to specific and contextual values, incentives, preferences and pressures.
+Capacity development should be facilitated in ways that can be replicated and adapted by others - Monitoring and evaluation is far more interesting if the emphasis is on learning rather than policing.
 Collaborative ethnography can be a good way to take account of diverse voices and complex causality and attribution.
-It requires reflexivity, a sense of history and attention to plurality. - 12.
-Action on climate change in international research is long overdue we follow 10 rules that don't diminish research quality
+It requires reflexivity, a sense of history (and many other discipines), and attention to plurality. - Action on climate change in international research is long overdue we suggest 10 rules that don't diminish research quality (see 11)